-- Providing too much access in too many places would open the area up to too many people, erosion, weeds, etc. - Political interference - Culture of abuse and neglect - Plans that achieve nothing - Inappropriate redevelopment of the rendering plant site - Locking the area up for nobody to access, illegal activities/people will still break rules and cultural values of the area

-Disturbance by any access other than walking on authorised tracks - Impact of sea erosion
+- Providing too much access in too many places would open the area up to too many people, erosion, weeds, etc. - Political interference - Culture of abuse and neglect - Plans that achieve nothing - Inappropriate redevelopment of the rendering plant site Locking the area up for nobody to access, illegal activities/people will still break rules - Disturbance by any access other than walking on authorised tracks Impact of sea erosion provided at the precinct is inadequate.

-Overemphasis on developing recreational activities and tourist

-Humans not valuing, understanding or appreciating the environmental
+Overemphasis on developing recreational activities and tourist - Humans not valuing, understanding or appreciating the environmental and cultural values of the area